William Latimer: Academic career

-He was selected the 7th President of Chestnut Hill College in Philadelphia and starting July 1, 2022.
+He was appointed the 7th President of Chestnut Hill College in Philadelphia on July 1, 2022.
+He stepped down from the role in 2024.

 Research

 Latimer has published over 100 papers on neurodevelopmental factors related to infectious disease transmission, treatment engagement and outcome in vulnerable populations.
 His research has been funded by the National Institutes of Health since 1995, including multiple research project grants, an NIH-funded T-32 Drug Dependence Epidemiology Training Program and a State Department-funded Humphrey Fellowship Program.
-A primary focus of his research has been an examination of how variations in neuropsychological executive functions in adolescence and adulthood predict an array of health outcomes, including infectious disease transmission, incarceration and addiction.
+A primary focus of his research has been an examination of how variations in neuropsychological executive functions in adolescence and adulthood predict an array of health outcomes, including infectious disease transmission, academic achievement, and incarceration.
 Latimer has conducted studies to prevent infectious disease transmission and promote health in adolescent and adult populations in the US, South Africa, Russia, Mexico, and Puerto Rico.